Never-Panic/iOS-interview/README.md

 Publisher<Output, Failure> // Failure can be Never

 cancellable = myPublisher.sink(
-			receiveCompletion:{result in...}, //result is a Completion<Failure> enum
+			receiveCompletion:{ result in ... }, //result is a Completion<Failure> enum
-      receiveValue: { thingThePublisherPublishes in . . . }
+      receiveValue: { thingThePublisherPublishes in ... }
   )
 ```